imagekit-developer/strapi-provider-upload-imagekitio/README.md

 ## Configuration

+To make our provider work, we need to add a configuration in the `./config/plugins.ts` file.
+The configuration should include the following parameters, as described below.

 - `provider`: Specifies the name of the provider.
 - `providerOptions`: Contains the options required to configure the provider.
     * `urlEndpoint`: A required parameter that can be obtained from the [URL-endpoint section](https://imagekit.io/dashboard/url-endpoints) or the [developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
     * `publicKey` and `privateKey`: Required parameters that can be retrieved from the [developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
     * `uploadOptions` is an optional parameter that accepts upload parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).
 The following parameters are supported by the provider: `folder`, `useUniqueFileName`, `tags`, `checks`, `isPrivateFile`, `customCoordinates`, `webhookUrl`, `extensions`, `transformation`, and `customMetadata`.

-See the [documentation about using a provider](https://docs.strapi.io/dev-docs/providers) for information on installing and using a provider.
-To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).
+For more information about using a provider, refer to the [documentation about using a provider](https://docs.strapi.io/dev-docs/providers).
+To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment).

 ### Provider Configuration

-`./config/plugins.js`
+Below is an example of how to configure the provider in `./config/plugins.js`.

 ```js
 module.exports = ({ env }) => ({